- Official Language(s)

 Why volunteer in Rwanda?

 Rwanda is a land-locked, resource poor country with about 90% of the population engaged in agriculture and mineral and agro-processing.
 Years of civil war culminating in the genocide of 1994 has had a devastating social and economic impact on the country.
 More than one million lives were lost and another one million Rwandans became refugees.
 Volunteers who choose Rwanda make an important gesture of international solidarity.
 By visiting the people and witnessing the legacy of violence, volunteers honour the country’s efforts to rebuild for a peaceful and sustainable future.
+That is why we need your help.
+Take a volunteering trip to Rwanda.

 Volunteers work with locals to build important community infrastructure projects with our in-country partner.
 No special skills are required.
 In recent years, the government of Rwanda has implemented many development projects, including irrigation projects, new schools and health centres to bring new hope and create sustainable livelihoods.
 Grace Rwanda has created mini-libraries for youths in communities where books are rare and literacy is low.
 The organization is also building an eco-lodge that would become a sustainable social enterprise.